Start page

 The name of the city of Kalush has a good correspondence in Chuv хulaš „a hillfort, city” out of xula "a town".
 Many of the Turkic languages have qala/kala "fortress, a city", which is considered to be Arabic borrowing qalha "fortress, citadel".
 However, all these words can be based on an ancient Nostratic root kal-/kel-, which had sensed "to hide, protect", received in different languages meaning "dwelling, building, fortress, town" (Hebrew kele "prison", Lat. cella "camera, cell," O-Ind. çālā "a house", Eng hall, etc.).
 See also Kolomyia, Kolochava.

 V. Kelechyn.
-Two Chuvash words are well suited to each other – kĕlĕ "prayer" and chun "soul" and together could be the name of the village, but there is reason to doubt it, because there is in the Transcarpathia a village having a similar name Perechyn which is difficult to decode by means of Chuvash, so Slavic word chin may be present in both names.
+Two Chuvash words are well suited to each other – kĕlĕ "prayer" and chun "soul" and together could be the name of the village, but there is reason to doubt it, because there is in the Transcarpathia a village having a similar name Perechyn which is difficult to decode using Chuvash, so Slavic word chin may be present in both names.
 Although the word kele is not like Slavic.
 Complicated case.

 The city of Kolomyia, v.
 Kolochava.
 The names of these settlements can stem from Ukr kolo “round” but the question is not clear -chava.
 In this connection, Chuv xula "city" and myiǎ can be considered for the name of Kolomyia.
 Chuv shyvĕ "river" would suit the second part of the name Kolochava.